caelum/vraptor-simplemail/README.markdown

 Under any other environment, vraptor-simplemail will use DefaultMailer or the class specified through `mailer.implementation` property at your vraptor-environment properties file.

+# amazon SES
+You can also send mails using Amazon SES (http://aws.amazon.com/ses/).
+To use SES, you need to configure vraptor-simplemail to use SES mailer in your the properties of your environment:

+    mailer.implementation = br.com.caelum.vraptor.simplemail.aws.AmazonSESMailer

+This mailer will send real emails only in the "production" environment.
+In "development" environment for example, it will only log emails with log4j.

+If you still need to send real emails in a environment different than "production", you can configure this behaviour in the environment properties file.
+So, for example, if you need to send real emails with SES in "testing" environment, then the following configurations must be added to testing.properties:

+    mailer.implementation = br.com.caelum.vraptor.simplemail.aws.AmazonSESMailer
+    vraptor.simplemail.send_real_email = true

 # help

 Get help from vraptor developers and the community at vraptor mailing list.